medyas/flutter_zoom_drawer/README.md

 * Simple sliding drawer
 * Sliding drawer with rotation
 * Sliding drawer with rotation and shadows
-* Support both LTR & RTL
+* Support for both LTR & RTL

 ## Documentation